stolostron/rhacm-docs/_pages/vale_overview.md

     `vale myfile.adoc`

     The output is a table with the following structure:

     Column 1: Line number

     Column 2: Character number

     Column 3: Type of warning

     Column 4: Suggested improvement

-Column 5: Origin of style rule
+    Column 5: Location of style rule

 ## Using Vale with Visual Studio Code